Nexela/PickerExtended/README.md

 Quickly upgrade a section of belt by pressing the hotkey while hovering over the old belt while holding the belt type you want to upgrade to.

 ### Picker Quick UG Belt
 Removes belts between newly placed underground belts if they are going the same direction.
 Makes belts fast replaceable.
 Config options to enable/disable both features.
+Visual flying text displaying both the amount of items removed off the belt and the amount of items inserted into you.

 ### Picker Adjustment Pad
 A quick increase/decrease pad using the +/- keys or the buttons on the gui.
 Mods can quickly create their own adjustment pad using a remote call to get or create the window and listening for the pad changed event.